Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 Juli 2025 06.26.08 UTC
+- WIB: Sabtu, 5 Juli 2025 09.08.31 UTC
-- WITA: Sabtu, 5 Juli 2025 07.26.08 UTC
+- WITA: Sabtu, 5 Juli 2025 10.08.31 UTC
-- WIT: Sabtu, 5 Juli 2025 08.26.08 UTC
+- WIT: Sabtu, 5 Juli 2025 11.08.31 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: success
+Kategori: technology